The retailers featured on this page may compensate us when our readers follow links to their websites and make a purchase. More

 Check at home, your route to work/school and anywhere you'll use your phone

-Three’s 5G speeds are much faster than the competition.
+Three’s 5G speeds are much faster than the competition, including O2.
 They’ve achieved this by buying up more of the spectrum than the other networks, letting them use frequencies that are closer together.

 Useful link: Why Three say theirs is fastest

-Both schemes let you send SMS texts over WiFi and 4G as well as letting you move from WiFi signal to 4G signal on a call and have it transfer over without it dropping.
+You can send SMS texts over WiFi and 4G on both networks as well as letting you move from WiFi signal to 4G signal on a call and have it transfer over without it dropping.
 So what are the differences?

 While free WiFi is more common these days and data allowances have got larger, it’s still nice when networks help you stay connected and save data on the go by offering free WiFi hotspot access on your deal.